isomerpages/moe-marsilingpri/_curriculum/Programme for Active Learning (PAL).md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PAL/Picture4.png">
 </div>
 <h4>Outdoor Education</h4>
-<p>Our Outdoor Programme aims to equip our Primary 2 students with the relevant
+<p>Our Outdoor Education Module aims to equip our Primary 2 students with
-skills and knowledge to</p>
-<p>enable them to be safe and comfortable in the outdoors setting.
-We would
-also like to help them cultivate a sense of ownership for the environment, encourage and provide opportunities for our students to take</p>
-<p>action to sustain our City in a Garden.
-We hope to shape our students’
-character and attitudes through</p>
-<p>experiential learning in school as part of the module.</p>
+the relevant skills and knowledge to enable them to be safe and comfortable in the outdoors setting.
+We would also like to help them cultivate a sense of ownership for the environment, encourage and provide opportunities for our students to take action to sustain our City in a Garden.
+We hope to shape our students’ character and attitudes through experiential learning in school as part of the module.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PAL/Picture5.png">